-Payment of the Student Health fee covers the cost of an office visit to see a medical provider.
+There is no office visit charge for a currently enrolled student.
 Referrals for specialty or emergency care are arranged as needed.
 Clinic patients are seen on a first-come, first-served basis in the morning and by appointment in the afternoon.
 Students seeking services will need to bring their Mane Card to verify enrollment status.